cncounter/translation/tiemao_2020/46_Linux_Kernel_Memory_Barriers/README.md

 This means that ACQUIRE acts as a minimal "acquire" operation and RELEASE acts as a minimal "release" operation.

-A subset of the atomic operations described in atomic_t.txt have ACQUIRE and RELEASE variants in addition to fully-ordered and relaxed (no barrier semantics) definitions.
-For compound atomics performing both a load and a store, ACQUIRE semantics apply only to the load and RELEASE semantics apply only to the store portion of the operation.

-Memory barriers are only required where there's a possibility of interaction between two CPUs or between a CPU and a device.
-If it can be guaranteed that there won't be any such interaction in any particular piece of code, then memory barriers are unnecessary in that piece of code.

-Note that these are the _minimum_ guarantees.
-Different architectures may give more substantial guarantees, but they may _not_ be relied upon outside of arch specific code.

 #### （6）RELEASE操作